Skip to content

 • Let the media know when they are using stigmatizing language presenting stories of mental illness in a stigmatizing way.

-• Choose empowerment over shame - "I fight stigma by choosing to live an empowered life. to me, that means owning my life and my story and refusing to allow others to dictate how I view myself or how I feel about myself." – Val Fletcher, responding on Facebook to the question, How do you fight stigma?
+• Choose empowerment over shame – "I fight stigma by choosing to live an empowered life.
+To me, that means owning my life and my story and refusing to allow others to dictate how I view myself or how I feel about myself." – Val Fletcher.

-While stigma and discrimination are still prevalent in the workplace, employers are increasingly addressing stigma against mental illness.
-The APA Foundation's Center for Workplace Mental Health emphasizes the importance of both robust health care services and specific efforts to break the silence that surrounds the topic of mental illness.
+Reducing Stigma in the Workplace While stigma and discrimination are still prevalent in the workplace, employers are increasingly addressing stigma against mental illness.
+The APA Foundation's Center for Workplace Mental Health emphasizes the importance of both robust healthcare services and specific efforts to break the silence that surrounds the topic of mental illness.
+The Center suggests organizations strive to "create a culture in which mention of depression, anxiety, post-trauma, and other common illnesses become as mentionable as diabetes, hypertension, and migraines."

-Employers who are leading efforts to address stigma offer some suggestions:
+Employers who are leading efforts to address stigma offer some suggestions (CWMH):

 • Tailor programs/approaches to your company culture and existing strengths.